 - Smarter, greener, more inclusive - indicators to support the Europe 2020 strategy - 2018 edition (online publication, also downloadable as PDF file

 - Towards robust quality management for European Statistics - Communication from the Commission COM(2011) 211 final

 - Regulation (EC) No 223/2009 of 11 March 2009 on European statistics

 - Due to the structure of the survey on which most of the key social data is based (EU Statistics on Income and Living Conditions), a large part of the main social indicators available in 2010, when the Europe 2020 strategy was adopted, referred to 2008 as the most recent year of data available.
-This is why 2008 data for the EU-27 are used the baseline year for monitoring progress towards the Europe 2020 strategy's poverty target.
-With 116.2 million people having been at risk of poverty or social exclusion in the EU-27 in 2008, this translates into a target value of 96.2 million people in the EU-27 to be achieved by the year 2020.
+This is why 2008 data for the EU-27 are used as the baseline year for monitoring progress towards the Europe 2020 strategy's poverty target.
+Since 116.1 million people were at risk of poverty or social exclusion in the EU-27 in 2008, the target value to be reached is 96.1 million by 2020.

-- Germany and Sweden use targets based on different forms of unemployment, Ireland defined a combined poverty target, the Netherlands aims at reducing the amount of jobless households , Sweden’s target refers to different situations of long-term unemployment, and the UK based its numerical targets on a nationally launched Child Poverty Act.
+Germany and Sweden use targets based on different forms of unemployment, Ireland defined a combined poverty target, the Netherlands aims to reduce the amount of jobless households , and the United Kingdom based its numerical targets on a nationally launched Child Poverty Act.

 - Given that the data does not reveal systematic differences in the risk of poverty or social exclusion between single female and single male households without dependent children, the gender gap is expected to be caused by single households with dependent children.